omgnetwork/optimism/packages/omgx/contracts/README.md

 # OMGX Smart Contracts

-## 0. Fully Automatic contract deployment and serving
+## 1. Automatic contract deployment and serving

 This spins up the entire stack, with all contracts deployed, and all the right things needed for the wallet to function, and for development work on the wallet.